RefactoringTools/wrangler/README.txt

 Wrangler is embedded in the Emacs editing environment, and built on top of Distel, an Emacs-based user interface toolkit for Erlang, to manage to communication between the refactoring tool and Emacs.
+We are now also in the process of inegrating Wrangler with the Eclipse environment.

-Wrangler is supposed to be installed as part of Distel, therefore this snapshot includes both Distel and the current snapshot of Wrangler (Wrangler-0.5).
+When Emacs is used, Wrangler is supposed to be installed as part of Distel, therefore this snapshot includes both Distel and the current snapshot of Wrangler (Wrangler 0.6).
+The Distel included in this snapshot is Distel-4.03, which is downloadable from distel.googlecode.com.

----------------------*** Please NOTE ***---------------------------
-The Distel included in this snapshot is  Distel-4.0, which is downloadable from distel.googlecode.com

---------------- how to build----------------
+--------------------- how to build  ----------------------------

-1) If you do not have Distel-4.0 (or cvs version from distel.googlecode.com) installed, then download the snapshot, follow the installation instructions in the INSTALL file to build the system.

-2) If you already have Distel-4.0 (or cvs version from distel.googlecode.com) installed, then download the snapshot, copy the 'wrangler' directory and the Makefile.in file to your own distel directory, rebuild and install the software in the usual
-   way:
-	 ./configure && make && [sudo] make install
+  See INSTALL or INSTALL.WIN32

+--------------------- the directory structure -------------------

+We try keep Distel's original directory structure.

+  AUTHORS             <-  AUTHORS of Distel and Wrangler ChangeLog           <-  changeLog of Distel
+  INSTALL             <-  installation instructions of distel-wrangler INSTALL.WIN32       <-  installation instrunctions fow Windows Makefile.in
+  NEWS                <-  News about Distel README-distel       <-  README file of Distel README-wrangler     <-  README file of Wrangler (you're reading this) README.ie-session   <-  README file of Distel's 'interactive Erlang' configure
+  doc                 <-  documentation from Distel ebin                <-  directory for Erlang beam files elisp               <-  elisp source code from Distel src                 <-  Erlang source code from Distel wrangler            <-  All the source cdoe from Wrangler

---------------- how to use the refactorer ----------------
+--------------------- how to use the refactorer ----------------

   1. Open an Erlang source file in the Emacs editor, you should have a submenu called 'Distel' in the Erlang menu.